INTO AIR Singapore

-In 2017, what started out as a benign curiosity about this holding of time in an ephemeral object like ice, grew into a full-blown obsession with creating and documenting the disintegration of large sculptural blocks of frozen pigment, over the next 3 years.
+What started out as a benign curiosity about holding time in an ephemeral object like ice, grew into a full-blown obsession with creating and documenting the disintegration of large sculptural blocks of frozen pigment.
 Ice is a perfect material because it cannot last.
-Its metamorphosis from solid, liquid to air, reflects both the arresting presence and passage of cyclical time.
-My journey of chasing time from one state to the next, crystallizes in a series of photographs CLOCKS, films TIME LOST FALLING IN LOVE, and residue paintings ASH.
+Its metamorphoses from solid, liquid to air, reflects both the arresting presence and passage of cyclical time.
+This journey of chasing time from one state to the next, crystallises in a large body of work that can be broken down into 3 parts: a series of photographs, ‘Clocks’; a series of films, ‘Time Lost Falling in Love’; and a series of residue paintings, ‘Ash’.

-INTO AIR is a work of remembrance; an acceptance of transience; and an ode to the truth that the most beautiful things in this world are the ones we cannot hold on to no matter how we try.
+The works are all traces and residues of each block’s existence as it memorialises its states from solid to liquid, and eventually to air.
+This passage from monumentality to nothingness is a work of remembrance and an ode to the truth that the most beautiful things in this world are the ones we cannot hold on to no matter how we try.

-INTO AIR is precisely a record and remnant of vessels (of time and colour) as they vanish ‘into air’.
-Created over a span of three years, the body of work in INTO AIR continues Ng’s preoccupation with time and her attempts to capture and convey its emotional tenor and elasticity, as opposed to the cold and factual progression of numerals commonly used to tell and record time.
+Into Air is precisely a record and remnant of vessels (of time and colour) as they vanish ‘into air’.
+Created over a span of three years, the body of work continues Ng’s preoccupation with time and her attempts to capture and convey its emotional tenor and elasticity, as opposed to the cold and factual progression of numerals commonly used to tell and record time.

 – Tan Siuli, Curator